Planning Your Trip

 Where to stay depends on your budget, the length of your stay, what you want to do and see, and whether you travel as a couple or with kids.
 Luckily, Lisbon offers a solution for all options.

 If you have only one or two days and want to see as much as possible without spending time on public transport, the neighborhoods of Baix, Chiado, or Rossi are right for you.
 Rossio is one of the few flat areas in Lisbon.
 All the major sites are within walking distance, and if you want to reach Bairro Alto (for the nightlife for instance), there is an elevator.
 Baixa is the main shopping area, Chiado is lively with cafes, restaurants, and book stores, and both are also close to all landmarks.

 If you have more time or want to experience the old Lisbon, Alfama should be your choice.
-It’s the oldest neighborhood of Lisbon, which survived the earthquake of 1755.
+It’s the oldest neighborhood in Lisbon, which survived the earthquake of 1755.
 Great for pubs and atmosphere but it's on top of a hill, so be prepared for a lot of climbing and use of elevators.